AstarNetwork/astar-docs/docs/xcm/integration/zombienet-testing.md

 # Integration Testing with Zombienet

 :::note
-This page is inteded for developers & builders.
+This page is intended for developers & builders.
 :::

 ## The Problem